1975 Monaco Grand Prix: Circuit changes and qualifying summary

 The future of Grand Prix racing was under scrutiny following the disastrous Spanish Grand Prix held two weeks prior.
 Actions had to be taken quickly: extra guard rails and catch fences were erected, kerbing resited and the chicane was modified.
 New measures were introduced: the grid was staggered and in addition would be restricted to just 18 cars.
 This last change affected Graham Hill's chance to qualify: the five-time Monaco winner had all sorts of practice problems and failed to qualify by 0.377 seconds.
 John Watson and Clay Regazzoni collided in practice, whilst the Surtees team was ordered to remove pro-Europe political stickers from its cars.

+After failing his qualifying attempt for the start, Hill announced his retirement as a driver after 17 seasons and 176 races to concentrate on his Embassy Hill team.

 Niki Lauda, in a Ferrari, claimed pole position, but sensationally sharing the front row was Tom Pryce, driving a Shadow, who just 12 months earlier had been deemed 'too inexperienced' to compete.
 Jean-Pierre Jarier and Ronnie Peterson filled the second row.